 - Concentrate on studying to get the best grades possible and adjust to law school. - Attend CSO workshops/information sessions to learn about practice areas, gain tips on job searching, and obtain other information not available elsewhere.

-Calendar of events is in the Career Connection and on our webpage. - Follow us on Twitter: @AkronLawCareers. - Attend Meet & Greet Event at Akron Law with the Akron Bar Association/OSBA. - Join the Akron Bar Association a student membership is \$25.
-Join other local bars as well.
+- Calendar of events is in the Career Connection and on our webpage. - o Start your class-specific Pathway on Symplicity. - Build or update your LinkedIn profile. - Attend Career Kick-Off Event at Akron Law with local and state bar associations. - Join other local bar associations you will be automatically enrolled as a member in the Akron Bar Association, Ohio Bar Association, and the American Bar Association.